GanniPiece/Image-Morphing/Readme.md

 ## Description

-In this homework, we are asked to implement the algorithm from [1].
+In this homework, we are asked to implement the algorithm from the paper[^1].
 The feature-based image metamorphosis needs pre-defined feature lines for image morphing.
 The approach gives the animator high-level control of the visual effect by providing natural feature-based specification and interaction.